Costs of Hiring a Domestic Helper in Hong Kong

-In Hong Kong there are very few affordable nurseries, kindergartens or other child care businesses offering day care, so many families opt for hiring domestic helpers.
-Hiring a domestic helper allows a family to have a dual income as child care is provided for.
+In Hong Kong there are very few affordable nurseries, kindergartens or other childcare businesses offering daycare, so many families opt for hiring domestic helpers.
+Hiring a domestic helper allows a family to have dual income as the time for childcare is freed up.
 It is true that the costs of hiring a domestic helper are generally lower than that of professional childcare and elderly nursing services, but how much does the hiring of domestic helpers really cost?
-What is the difference in terms of costs between “direct hire” and hiring through an employment agency?
+What is the difference in terms of costs between direct hire and hiring through an employment agency?

 Costs of hiring

 When a family hires a domestic helper, they have the choice between a foreign domestic helper and a local worker.
-As local workers’ services are commonly hourly, most families opt for hiring a foreign domestic helper who will be living with them full-time.
+As local workers’ services are commonly counted hourly, most families opt for hiring a foreign domestic helper who will be living with them full-time.
 Employers can either hire a domestic helper through direct hire or through an employment agency.
-The fees for direct hire would be cheaper than employment agencies, and you can avoid your domestic helper being overcharged.
+The fees for direct hire would be cheaper than that for employment agencies, and you can avoid your domestic helper and you from being overcharged.

 Costs of processing the domestic helper work visa

-In other situations, you will need to appoint an employment agency due to the requirement of the Consulates.
-When you ask an employment agency to only assist with the visa and paperwork processing, the cost is much cheaper and ranges between HK$3,000 and HK$4,500 for a domestic helper with a finished contract, and for all other situations between HK$6,000 and HK$12,000.
+In other cases, you will need to appoint an employment agency due to the requirement of the Consulates.
+When you ask an employment agency to only assist with the visa and paperwork processing, the cost is much cheaper.
+It ranges between HK$3,000 and HK$4,500 for a domestic helper with a finished contract, and for all other situations, between HK$6,000 and HK$12,000.
 HelperChoice has various ethical partners to help you process the paperwork of your domestic helper.
-Drop us an email if you would like to receive a quotation.
+Send us an email (email@example.com) if you would like to receive a quotation.

-If your domestic helper has paid for some of costs of documentation herself, you have to reimburse her.
+If your domestic helper has paid for some of the documentation costs herself, you have to reimburse her.
 These costs include but are not limited to

 - The fee collected by the sending country’s government